History of San Francisco: Paris of the West

 By the 1890s, San Francisco, like many cities across the United States, was suffering from machine politics and corruption, and was ripe for political reform.
 Adolph Sutro ran for mayor in 1894 under the auspices of the Populist Party and won handily without campaigning.
 Unfortunately, except for the Sutro Baths, Mayor Sutro substantially failed in his efforts to improve the city.
 The next mayor, James D. Phelan elected in 1896, was more successful, pushing through a new city charter that allowed for the ability to raise funds through bond issues.
 He got bonds passed to construct a new sewer system, 17 new schools, two parks, a hospital, and a main library.
 After leaving office in 1901, Phelan became interested in remaking San Francisco into a grand and modern Paris of the West.

 In 1900, a ship brought with it rats infected with bubonic plague to initiate the San Francisco plague of 1900–1904; the first plague epidemic in the continental U.S. Mistakenly believing that interred corpses contributed to the transmission of plague, and possibly motivated by the opportunity for profitable land speculation, city leaders banned all burials within the city.
 Cemeteries moved to the undeveloped area just south of the city limit, now the town of Colma, California.
 A 15-block section of Chinatown was quarantined while city leaders squabbled over the proper course to take, but the outbreak finally was eradicated by 1905.
 However, the problem of existing cemeteries and the shortage of land in the city remained.
+In 1907, an anti-Asian race riot broke out with other west coast race riots.
 In 1912 (with fights extending until 1942), all remaining cemeteries in the city were evicted to Colma, where the dead now outnumber the living by more than 1,000 to one.
 The above-ground Columbarium of San Francisco was allowed to remain, as well as the historic cemetery at Mission Dolores, the grave of Thomas Starr King at the First Unitarian Church, and the San Francisco National Cemetery at the Presidio of San Francisco.